 We end up making so many more mistakes and each one of them seems like an idiot thing to do – or like it the mistakes just means more now.

 Who cares if we screw it up with a girl and don’t find her in bed within a night or a week.

 Who cares if we say the wrong thing, act a little skittish, or run out of things to say.

 Hey – men and women do that stuff all the time and putting pressure on ourselves is unfair.

-I’ve found this whole “attraction game” at some point seem like we’re supposed to be these perfect little men – and then we become the ultimate man where women are beating down our doors the like they do with the “naturals.”
+I’ve found this whole “attraction game” at some point seem like we’re supposed to be this perfect little man – and then we become the ultimate man where women are beating down our doors the like they do with the “naturals”.

 In fact being perfect actually pushes women away.
-No woman with any real self-esteem wants to feel inferior to you or me.
+No woman with any real self-esteem wants to feel inferior to some guy or anyone.